omarieclaire/clojure-scala-cantrips/README.md

 ## Companion objects

 So far we indulged ourselves with the fundamental concepts that easily map to java structures.
-Let’s get to the things where scala sets itself apart from java.
+Let’s get to the things where Scala sets itself apart from java.

-Companion objects are one of the useful tools of scala.
+Companion objects are one of the useful tools of Scala.
 Let’s see how they manifest themselves in Java code.
 The object below;

 *[companion_objects.scala](src/companion_objects/scala.scala)*
 ```scala